 Permanent legal custodianship (PLC) has proven itself to be a valuable permanency alternative.
-For children in kinship care, PLC-with its focus on family group decision-making-allows for a natural progression to permanency.
+For children in kinship care, PLC-with its focus on conferencing and teaming-allows for a natural progression to permanency.
 A Second Chance, Inc., demonstrates an overwhelmingly high rate of success for children who transition to PLC.